 Research synthesisLow evidenceModerate effect4 studies · 4 beneficial · 0 neutral · 0 harmful

-Across 4 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 on improved glucose metabolism, with moderate effect sizes in the two highest-quality meta-analyses.
-The evidence primarily comes from pregnant women, particularly those with gestational diabetes mellitus (GDM), and effects were observed as reductions in fasting blood glucose, insulin levels, and HOMA-IR.
-Dose and duration data were not consistently reported.
+Across 4 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 on glucose metabolism, with moderate effect sizes in two meta-analyses.
+The evidence primarily comes from pregnant women, particularly those with gestational diabetes mellitus (GDM), though study durations and doses were not consistently reported.
+Two of the four studies reported statistically significant improvements in fasting glucose, insulin levels, and insulin resistance.

-- Studied populations: pregnant women, women with gestational diabetes mellitus (GDM), overweight/obese pregnant women
+- Studied populations: pregnant women, especially those with gestational diabetes mellitus (GDM)